Jupinder14/selenium-pytest/README.md

 ### Reporting

-An Allure html report is added to the build artifacts every time a test runs.
-The latest report can also be seen here https://jupinder14.github.io/selenium-pytest
+An Allure report is deployed to github pages on every test run.
+You can check the latest report at https://jupinder14.github.io/selenium-pytest